 Indeed, the documents we have reviewed show that the FBI took important investigative steps largely based on Mr. Steele's information-and relying heavily on his credibility.
 Specifically, on October 21, 2016, the FBI filed its first warrant application under FISA for Carter Page.
+This initial application relies in part on alleged past Russian attempts to recruit Page years ago.
+That portion is less than five pages.
 The bulk of the application consists of allegations against Page that were disclosed to the FBI by Mr. Steele and are also outlined in the Steele dossier.
 The application appears to contain no additional information corroborating the dossier allegations against Mr. Page, although it does cite to a news article that appears to be sourced to Mr. Steele's dossier as well.